Mi plačemo iza tamnih naočara: Background

 Formed in Niš in 1983, Dobri Isak recorded their only studio album, Mi plačemo iza tamnih naočara, in 1984.
 The album was released by the Niš Students' Cultural Center (SKS), being the first release of the Center's Studentkult production, which issued an array of musical and literary releases.
 The album, released on compact cassette only and printed in a limited number of 100 copies, had been distributed by the Ljubljana Students' Cultural Center, and rapidly sold out.
 The band disbanded in 1986, their album enjoying cult status during the following decades.

 Reissue

 In 2009 the album was re-released by PMK Records with seven bonus tracks of unreleased material, bringing to the band new attention from the audience and recognition from music critics in Serbia and other former Yugoslav republics.
 In June 2010 PMK Records released the 150 copies limited edition reissue of the album, featuring an alternate album cover, with the band logo written in red, and a black CD.
 In 2015 the album was released on vinyl record for the first time by the same record label.
 During the same year the label issued the 100 copies limited vinyl edition of the album on transparent red vinyl.

 Album cover

-The original album cover features an image of fictional comic book superhero The Phantom.
+The original album cover features an image of comic book superhero The Phantom.